You are on: darsys.com

 compositions.
 The Magna Carta, Declarations of War (WW1 and 2), Tolkien's

-note Penny Black is here -- straight to the back with the stamp collections.
+note that the legendary Penny Black is here -- straight to the back

 - Speaker's Corner (Marble Arch).

-heckling from their audiences.
-(Allow 30 minutes tops)
+and face merciless heckling from their audiences.
+(Allow 30 minutes

-vault in which they keep nocturnal animals.
-Penguins, Bats, Meerkats, Otters,
+underground vault in which they keep nocturnal animals.
+Penguins, Bats,

-and the usual gang of critters.
-Early weekend AM is best or weekdays if
+outside the city.
+Early AM weekend is best or weekdays if school

-school is in session.
-Limited tube service on some weekend days -- check
+is in session.
+Limited tube service on some weekend days -- check before

-before going.
-Return bus takes you to Baker Street tube.
+going.
+Return bus takes you to Baker Street tube as well if you prefer.

-- Harrod's is listed under shopping (above) because it certainly
+- Harrod's is listed under shopping (below) because

 - Tower of London (Tower Bridge).

-Get there Sunday Morning for the first tour.
-No lines to speak of at
+Get there Sunday Morning for the first tour -- about 930am to get your

 tour (1hr long and free with admission) and then after the tour,